-2.2 The council is also required to calculate and publish figures relating to bonus payments in the 2020/21 financial year.
+2.2 The council is also required to calculate and publish figures relating to bonus payments in the 2021/22 financial year.
 While the council's Pay Policy states that there is no provision for bonus payments, the gender pay gap legislation defines "bonus pay" as referring to any remuneration that relates to performance, whether this is discretionary or contractual.
-As the Corporate Leadership Team are able to make a one-off discretionary honorarium award to employees that demonstrate an exceptional level of performance, such payments have been determined as meeting this definition of "bonus pay".
+As the Corporate Leadership Team are able to make a one-off discretionary honorarium award to employees that demonstrate an exceptional level of performance, such payments have been determined as meeting this definition of "bonus pay" in this context.